joelngwt/joelngwt.github.io/_posts/postgresql-multi-master-replication/2020-07-03-postgresql-multi-master-replication.md

   - `wal_sender_timeout` to `0`
 - These values do not seem to affect ordinary usage, so it's okay to leave it like this.
 - Modify your database and apply this parameter group to it.
 - *You will need to restart your database for the changes to take effect.
 This is the one and only downtime.
-It should not take more than 3 minutes.*
+It should not take more than 1 minute.*

 ![Parameter Groups](/images/postgresql-multi-master-replication/1.png "Parameter Groups")